daniel7grant/eslint-plugin-typeorm-typescript/README.md

 );
 ```

-For more information, see an example of the [recommended configuration](./examples/recommended/).
+For more information, see an example of the [recommended configuration](./examples/recommended/) or the [customized configuration](./examples/customized/).

 ### Legacy configuration